HMS Pomone (1811): British service

-Captain Philip Cartaret took command of Pomone in December 1812.
+Captain Philip Carteret took command of Pomone in December 1812.

 On 26 May 1813, Pomone recaptured two Spanish vessels El Correv Diligente de Carraccas and Nostra Senora de los Desemperados.
 She apparently shared the salvage with Tuscan and some three other vessels.

 Early on the morning of 21 October 1813, Pomone was in the Bay of Biscay repairing damage following a gale in which she had lost her fore-yard.
 By chance she fell in with a ship under jury masts that proved to be a French frigate.

 Carteret was about to attack when another vessel, which also appeared to be a frigate, and a brig flying French colours, emerged from the haze, followed by three more indistinct vessels.
 To avoid hazarding Pomone, Carteret got well to windward of them.
 However, when the wind cleared in the afternoon it was discovered that they were all merchantmen except for the frigate under jury masts and the second frigate.

 Carteret moved to attack the second frigate but she turned out to be a large Portuguese East Indiaman, which the French had taken and the British retaken.
 Carteret then sailed for four days in a fruitless search for the frigate under jury masts before he was able to find out that Andromache had captured her on 23 October.
 She was Trave, and the Royal Navy took her into service as the troop transport HMS Trave.

 An anonymous letter from "The Pomone's Ship's Company" was passed to the admiral at Lisbon asserting with respect to Carteret that "he had run from a French frigate".
 Carteret asked for a court martial to clear his name.
 The court martial took place at Plymouth on Salvador del Mundo on 31 December.
 When no one could be found to offer testimony against him, Carteret summoned those he suspected, plus one quarter of the ship's company chosen by lot.
 After the board had examined the witnesses it acquitted Carteret of all blame.